 Vanderbilt takes very seriously its obligation to protect the confidentiality of your personal information and use of such information complies with applicable privacy laws including HIPAA and FERPA as well as non-discrimination laws including the ADA and the FMLA.
 In addition, Vanderbilt uses a combination of process, technology and physical security controls to help protect your information from unauthorized access, use, or disclosure.
 The Mazikcare application, which is the technological hub of Vanderbilt’s response to the COVID-19 pandemic is behind the single sign-on.
 A redundant security control for Mazikcare application is multi-factor authentication.
 Authorized users are bound by agreement to keep confidential all personal information which they access.
 These authorized uses have received training specific to their roles including training on privacy (including applicable privacy laws) and cybersecurity.

-Any intentional, significant, pervasive, or repeated violations of COVID-19 policies and protocols, including requirements related to face mask/coverings, physical distancing, travel, and the maximum gathering size, will be addressed through the Office of Student Accountability, Community Standards, and Academic Integrity.
+Student violations of COVID-19 policies and protocols may be referred to the Office of Student Accountability, Community Standards, and Academic Integrity.

 The Vanderbilt Faculty Manual provides that faculty may be disciplined for violations of the university’s standards of conduct.
 The process for reaching a decision to discipline a faculty member is overseen by the dean in consultation with the provost.